 "Wow, wow, wow, what a night last night, smiles all round," Gradowski took to Facebook.
 "What a week it’s been, busy and early starts but all worth it.
 Heritage Don Quilla (Flirty) was amazing stepping up to her first big FEI CDI-P and showed some great work and what a bonus to come away with the win in the first NZ CDI-P is pretty special.
 It has been one heck of a journey with this pony, but it is all starting to come together from training her from just broken in to now I’m absolutely stoked.
 Now the big trip home to Auckland where flirty will have a break before training for the Horse of the Year Show."

 Young Rider Amy Sage and her 10-year old NZL warmblood mare RM All About Me (by Anamour x Witzbold) continued their winning form after winning the team championship test with 67.892% and the individual test with 65.00%.
 In the Young Rider Musical Freestyle, she once again edged out Brina Carpenter and her 11-year old Hanoverian bred Lord Louis (by Limonit).
-Coached by Vanessa Way, the Auckland based Sage captured the Young Rider Title.
+Coached by Vanessa Way, the Auckland based Sage captured the overall victory.
 Three riders contested the Young Riders division

 Vanessa Way Back on Top with New Grand Prix Star